 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 Two months before he shot himself, Adolf Hitler saw where it had all gone wrong.
-By failing to seize Gibraltar in the summer of 1940, he had lost the war.
+By failing to seize Gibraltar in the summer of 1940, he lost the war.

 Rankin is a wonderful storyteller … Hitler hinted that his failure to take Gibraltar in the summer of 1940 was his gravest mistake during the war.
 Historians aren’t supposed to indulge in counterfactuals but it does make you think.